Backstage Pass

 2. Ditch the Plastic

-3. Choose Compostable Utensils and Dishware
+3. Choose Compostable Utensils & Dishware

-4. Calculate Food Wisely and Donate Leftovers Food waste
+4. Calculate Food Wisely & Donate Leftovers

 5. Choose Locations with Strong Public Transit

-6. Promote Your Sustainability Efforts Promote Sustainability
+6. Promote Your Sustainability Efforts

 7. Host a Multi-City Roadshow

-8. Vet Your VendorsBoston Corporate Event Production
+8. Vet Your Vendors

-Setting a Sustainable Example at Stagedge
+Setting a Sustainable Example at STAGEDGE

 Let’s bring your event to life.